UchuuKani/nasa-list/README.md

 I created a `Next.js` project using `create-next-app` to quickly stand up a React application, as well as for ease of deployment, and for styling used `sass` and `font-awesome` for some icons and basic animations.
 State management is handled by basic React hooks, with a custom hook for saving to `localStorage`.

+---

+## Features

+The user may:

+- Load ten random images
+- Like images
+- View liked images (saved to `localStorage`)
+- Refetch images in case of api failure

+---

 ## API Testing

 To determine the type of response that would be received in case of an error, I misspelled the `api_key` portion of the url.
 If it's safe to assume that responses have a consistent shape, and that errors will not be given a 200 status code, it is probably ok to check `response.ok` after fetching to determine if the response was successful, or if it errored.